Horrific origin of the W.Va. city name "Wheeling" explained

-To the average motorist hurtling through the on Interstate 70, nothing about the place might seem particularly nefarious.
-However, the story behind the name "Wheeling" is rooted in darkness.
+WHEELING, W.Va. — To the average motorist hurtling through the on Interstate 70, nothing about the place might seem particularly nefarious.

 Advertisement

-An industrial city, one might suppose the name "Wheeling" is associated with the wheel.
-After all, the city is inextricably tied to the history of American travel.
-It has always been a city of wheels.
-Untold millions of people have passed over the Ohio River at Wheeling, mostly on wheels.
+An old rust-belt city, one might suppose its name, "Wheeling," is associated with the wheel.
+The city is inextricably tied to the history of American travel and has always been a city of wheels.
+Untold millions passed over the Ohio River at Wheeling, mostly on wheels.

-The first major improved highway built by the federal government, the , headed west through the city, crossing the Ohio River by way of the Wheeling Suspension Bridge, the oldest vehicular suspension bridge in the nation.
+The first major improved highway built by the federal government, the , headed west through the city, crossing the Ohio River through the Wheeling Suspension Bridge, the oldest vehicular suspension bridge in the nation.

 Fueled by , westward-bound wheeled their way over the road, and many stopped here to acquire a last sure bit of tobacco in the form of cigars rolled by M. Marsh & Son.
 These were known as "" on account of the bonneted wagons.